A 2-Week Self-Drive Guide to France:

 — drive to the wine caves throughout the tiny villages nearby (Meursault, Volnay, Pommard, La Rochepot..)

-7. Two nights in Colmar (the cuuuute, colorful, previously German, gingerbread town!): Stay at Hôtel Saint-Martin (excellent location).
+— The Domaine Delagrange Bernard et Fils wine cave in Meursault is worth a visit - Two nights in Colmar (the cuuuute, colorful, previously German, gingerbread town!): Stay at Hôtel Saint-Martin (excellent location).

 — Colmar is a colorful, storybook place, and the nearby towns are too.